keystonejs/keystone/examples/virtual-field/README.md

 ## Features

 This project demonstrates how to use virtual fields.
-It uses the `schema` API from `@keystone-next/keystone/types` to define the GraphQL schema used by the virtual fields.
+It uses the `graphql` export from `@keystone-next/keystone` to define the GraphQL schema used by the virtual fields.

 ### `isPublished`